-Health Services will provide medical attention or will refer employees to a designated occupational health clinic or hospital for any of the following:
+NCH (Northwest Community Hospital) Outpatient Care Center in building M will provide medical attention or will refer employees and/or students to a designated occupational health clinic, personal physician, or hospital for any of the following:

-- 1. The employee shows signs or symptoms of overexposure to a hazardous chemical.
-Evidence of exposure may include, but is not limited to: - i. direct skin or eye contact with the hazardous chemical - ii. detectable odor, especially if the chemical in question has a lower TLV than odor threshold - iii. headache, rash, nausea, coughing, tearing, irritation or redness of eyes, irritation of nose or throat, dizziness, loss of motor dexterity or judgment - iv. disappearance of some or all of the symptoms when the person is taken away from the chemical area into fresh air - v. reappearance of symptoms soon after the person resumes working with the chemical - vi. complaints from more than one person working in the same area - 2.
-Exposure monitoring reveals an exposure level routinely above the action level or PEL. - 3.
+- 1. The employee/student shows signs or symptoms of overexposure to a hazardous chemical.
+Evidence of exposure may include, but is not limited to: - i. direct skin or eye contact with the hazardous chemical - ii. detectable odor, especially if the chemical in question has a lower TLV than odor threshold - iii. headache, rash, nausea, coughing, tearing, irritation or redness of eyes, irritation of nose or throat, dizziness, loss of motor dexterity or judgment - iv. disappearance of some or all of the signs when the person is taken away from the chemical area into fresh air - v. reappearance of signs soon after the person resumes working with the chemical - vi. complaints from more than one person working in the same area - 2.
+Exposure monitoring reveals an exposure level routinely above the action level or Permissible Exposure Limit (PEL). - 3.
 An event takes place in the work area, such as a spill, leak, explosion, or other occurrence resulting in the likelihood of exposure to a hazardous chemical.